How To Choose a Pest Control Company

 - Use a combination of biological, cultural, mechanical, and physical controls to manage the pest problem.

-- Use chemical controls only if needed, and always along with other solutions for effective long-term pest management.
+- Use chemical controls only when required, and always with other controls for effective long-term pest management.

 - Assess the outcome and implement additional pest control as needed.